Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

 ## Instructions for creating Brand, Schema, Template and Mint Templates

-A common order of creating Drop would be
+A common order for creating Drop would be

 - Create Admin Account with `transaction/setupAdminAccount` transaction.
 - The owner then makes this account Admin and gives that accountability to create its Brand, Schema, Template, Drop